 Liquefied Natural Gas (LNG) export terminals conventionally have been large-scale and customised, costing billions of dollars.
 The investment for large-scale facilities spells long-term supply deals lasting over a decade.
 However, a new wave in this booming sector is designed for the emerging-market buyers who wish for volumes to be smaller and made available on shorter and more flexible contracts.

-The new terminal projects are designed in a modular-style that could be blended together like Legos and are known as ‘trains’.
-The style is termed ‘more consistent with market conditions’ according to John Baguley, the Chief Operating Officer of Australia-based LNG Ltd. The new style allows scaling from small to mid-size liquefaction or regasification with the plants and has the potential to be expanded as and when the demand grows.
-The first-such liquefaction plant is under construction in the U.S. state of Georgia and would be operational by mid-year.
+The new terminal projects are designed in a modular style blended like Legos and are known as ‘trains’.
+According to John Baguley, the Chief Operating Officer of Australia-based LNG Ltd, the style is termed’ more consistent with market conditions.
+The new style allows scaling from small to mid-size liquefaction or regasification with the plants and can be expanded when the demand grows.
+The first such liquefaction plant is under construction in the U.S. state of Georgia and would be operational by mid-year.
 Meanwhile, LNG Ltd. has proposed mid-scale LNG plants in the United States and Canada.

 The novel liquefaction projects of North America would reportedly be built in Asia and later shipped to the United States for assembly.
-And, it is stated that the modular trains would produce a fraction of the LNG of a traditional train.
-The modular trains are expected to avoid delays and the cost overruns, which seem to have been unbending in the custom mega-projects like Gorgon projects and Chevron Corp’s Wheatstone in Australia.
-Meanwhile, this new-wave of terminals design is suggestive of a long-term shift in the industry.
+It is stated that the modular trains would produce a fraction of the LNG of a traditional train.
+The modular trains are expected to avoid delays and cost overruns, which seem to have been unbending in the custom mega-projects like Gorgon projects and Chevron Corp’s Wheatstone in Australia.
+Meanwhile, this new wave of terminals design is suggestive of a long-term shift in the industry.